 Link to article if you click the photo

 I admit to feeling some level of despair around mid-week, realising that this is now the third year in a row of summer race riots in Northern Ireland, though each year grows more sinister: a ‘hitlist’ of homes to be targeted by rioters showed a sinister level of organisation that really made my blood run cold.
-Not only that, but nurses being asked to show ID at roadblocks staged by masked men near Belfast hospitals, which didn’t happen in previous years.
+Not only that, but nurses going to work being chased by masked men and asked to show ID at roadblocks staged by masked men near Belfast hospitals, which didn’t happen in previous years.
 But, it was something my sweet innocent son said on Thursday morning that spurred me into action by attending the anti-racism rally.
 He said simply this:

 “There were 12 of my friends missing from class today.”

 Twelve wee kids who were afraid to come to school because of their skin colour, or religion, or both.
 Children deserve to go to school and receive their education in safety.
-Adults deserve to go to work in safety without masked men asking them for ID.
+Adults deserve to go to work in safety without masked men chasing them away.
 And families deserve to live in safety in their homes without fear of being burned out.

 Getting back to the original issue of the crazed knifeman who sparked the riots this week.
 Back in 2023, he flew from Sudan to Paris, Paris to Dublin, then took a bus to Belfast and claimed Asylum, which was ‘fast-tracked’ by the Tories/Home office under Suella Braverman at the time.
 My question is, why was a clearly deranged mentally ill person allowed to complete a simple questionnaire and then be released onto the streets of Belfast to commit a horrendous crime against a neighbour in his block of flats, a man who only wanted to help him settle into his new home.
 As for who was in charge of that, well, Suella Braverman is, of course, now with Reform.
 Yet, none of the rioters flew over to England to riot either in front of the Home office, or at Nigel Farage’s front door.